- 35 Pins

 Kazuo ohno by marco tambara

 Performing Art, Butoh Dance, Japan Performing, Butoh Sensei, Kazuo Ohno, Japan Art, Kazou Ohno, Animal Inspiration, Kazuo Ono

 Kazuo Ohno - Butoh dance.
 Love love love

 kazuo ohno: BUTOH sensei

 Suffering Tribal Asian

 Butoh Dance.
 It typically involves playful and grotesque imagery, taboo topics, extreme or absurd environments, and is traditionally performed in white body makeup with slow hyper-controlled motion, with or without an audience.
 There is no set style, and it may be purely conceptual with no movement at all.
 Its origins have been attributed to Japanese dance legends Tatsumi Hijikata and Kazuo Ohno.

-Nezart Design, Creepy, North Sea, 04 Photography, Inspiration, Dai Rakuda, Kazuo Ohno, Rakuda Kan, Butoh Dancers
+Dancers Tokyo, Nezart Design, North Sea, 04 Photography, Inspiration, Dai Rakuda, Kazuo Ohno, 大駱駝艦Butoh Dairakudakan, Butoh Dancers

 Sankai Juku - Japanese Butoh company: work Unetsu – The Egg stands out of Curiosity. first performed in 1986. photo by Alan Eglinton, a Paris-based freelance photographer.

 Uncategorized | Savannah's Theatre Blog